 Provenance in Games

-In order to adopt provenance for the context of games, it is necessary to map each type of vertices of the provenance graph to elements that can be represented in games.
-As mentioned at section 3, the Open Provenance Model and PROV use three types of vertex: Artifacts/Entities, Process/Activities and Agents.
+In order to adopt provenance for the context of games, it is necessary to map each type of vertices of the provenance graph into elements that can be represented in games.
+As mentioned in section 3, OPM and PROV use three types of vertex: Artifacts/Entities, Process/Activities, and Agents.
 In order to use these vertex types, it is first necessary to define their counterparts in the game context.
 To avoid misunderstanding, we adopt throughout this chapter the terms used in PROV (entities, activities, and agents).

 In the context of provenance, entities are defined as physical or digital objects.
+Trivially, in our approach they are mapped into objects present in the game, such as weapons and potions.
 In provenance, an agent corresponds to a person, an organization, or anything with responsibilities.
-In the game context, agents will be mapped to characters present in the game: non-playable characters (NPCs), monsters, and players.
+In the game context, agents are mapped into characters present in the game, such as non-playable characters (NPCs), monsters, and players.
 It can also be used to map event controllers, plot triggers, or the game’s artificial intelligence overseer that manages the plot.
+Thus, agents represent beings capable of making decisions, while entities represent inanimate objects.
 Lastly, activities are defined as actions taken by agents or interactions with other agents or entities.
-In a game context, activities will be defined as actions or events executed throughout the game, like attacking, dodging, and jumping.
+In the game context, activities are defined as actions or events executed throughout the game, such as attacking, dodging, and jumping.

 With all three types of vertex mapped into the game context, it is also necessary to map their causal relations to create the provenance graph.
 The PROV model defines some causal relations that can be used similarly to their original context.
 However, it also provides rules to extend these relationships to be more suitable to a game context.
 For instance, creating relationships to express the damage done to a character or relationships that affects specific core mechanics from the game, like attack rolls, healing, and interactions with NPCs or objects.
 Also, the PROV model deals well with the aspect of time, which can be heavily explored in games, especially on games focused on storytelling.

-Each NPC in the game requires a behavior controller in order to generate and control his actions, providing an array of behavior possibilities.
-For example, decision trees [16] can be used to control the NPC’s behaviors.
-What is required from the behavior controller is to store information about the action when it is executed.
+Each NPC in the game should explicitly model its behavior in order to generate and control its actions, providing an array of behavior possibilities.
+For example, decision trees [16] can be used to model the NPC’s behaviors.
+With this explicit model, a behavior controller can register information about the action when it is executed.
 Actions can be represented by a series of attributes that provide a description and the context of the action, allowing the creation of a provenance graph.
 As illustrated by Fig. 1, every action needs some information: a reason for its existence, why the action was performed, what triggered it, and who performed the action.
 In addition, the time of its occurrence can be important depending of the reason of using provenance.
 The main reason of using provenance is to produce a graph containing details that can be tracked to determine why something occurred the way it did.
-Therefore, with this assumption, the time of the action, the person who did it, what the action produced, and what its affect should be recorded for future analysis.
+Therefore, with this assumption, the time of the action, the person who did it, and the effects of the action can be recorded for future analysis.

 Fig. 1.
 Data model diagram.
 Gray classes represent generic provenance classes.